havadank/MyBachelor/README.md

 # MyBachelor
-a unity project that can control a ur5e physical or simulated robot via the hololens 2 and communication through ros
+A Unity project that can control a UR5e physical or simulated robot via the HoloLens 2 and communication through ROS

-Note: bouth hololens and the pc running unity needs to be set to developper mode for the communication between the elements to work.
+**Note:** both the HoloLens and the PC running Unity needs to be set to developer mode for the communication between the elements to work.

-# Setup Unity:
+# Setup Unity

-Download the git and upload to your unity project.
-It is recomended to use Unity 2020.3 LTS, this is what is used in our demonstration.
+Download the git repository and open as a Unity project.
+It is recomended to use Unity 2020.3 LTS, this is what was used in our demonstration.
+(Any 2020.3.xx LTS release should work)

-When the project is up and running in your unity, you need to enable all recomended settings for the HL2 to work. go to Mixed reality in the toolbar in the top of the project window -> Project -> apply bouth recomended scene/project settings for hololens 2.
+When the project is up and running in Unity, you need to enable all recomended settings for the HoloLens 2 to work.

+1. In Unity go to Mixed Reality -> Project -> Apply recommended project/scene settings for HoloLens 2.
+(Click both options)
-Then go to build settings and make sure Universal Windows platform is selected Then go to player settings>XR-plug-in management, and tick initialize on startup, openXR and Microsoft hololens feature group Then go to OpenXR and again tick microsoft hololens, hand-tracking, Moxed Reality Fratures and Motion Controller Model Then good to go.
+2. Go to File -> Build Settings (CTRL+SHIFT+B) and make sure Universal Windows platform is selected
+3. Then go to Edit -> Project Settings.
+4. Locate XR-Plug-in Management, and tick initialize XR on startup, openXR and Microsoft HoloLens feature group.
+5. Then go to OpenXR (below XR-Plug-in Management) and tick Microsoft HoloLens, Hand-Tracking, Mixed Reality Fratures and Motion Controller Model.
+6. You are good to go, and can now close the project settings and build settings windows.

-To run the unity side, go to the Robotics Hub tab at the top, click on ROS settings, then make sure these settings corresponsd with the server endpoint you are setting up in ROS.
+To run the unity side, go to the Robotics Hub tab at the top, click on ROS settings, then make sure these settings correspond with the server endpoint you are setting up in ROS.

-Last step is to go to the mixed reality tab, click remoting>holographic remoting for play mode.
-Make sure the ip and port name corresponds with the one given in the hololens.
+The last step is to go to the Mixed Reality tab, click remoting -> holographic remoting for play mode.
+Make sure the IP and Port correspond with the one given in the HoloLens.

-# Hololens setup
+# HoloLens setup

-Connect to the same network as the pc that unity runs, download holographic remoting on Hololens 2, run it and connect to unity.
+Connect to the same network as the PC that runs Unity, download the holographic remoting app on the HoloLens 2 app store, run it and read the IP address.
+(This is the one used for the last step in the Unity section above)

+**Note:** The first time you open the holographic remoting app you should probably go to the listed IP address in a browser and follow the instructions there.
+This isn't mandatory as far as I can tell, but is good practice regardless

-# Setup Ros
+# Setup ROS
-melodic is used in this project.
+ROS uses Ubuntu Linux as the platform of choice.
+Depending on the Ubuntu release you need different versions of ROS.
+This guide assumes you have both Ubuntu and ROS installed, but if not you need to do so before proceeding.
+You can use either a Virtual Machine, WSL (Windows Subsystem for Linux) or another PC for this.

+For help installing ROS, follow this tutorial:
+`ROS Noetic (for Ubuntu LTS 20-04)`: https://wiki.ros.org/noetic/Installation/Ubuntu
+`ROS Melodic (for Ubuntu LTS 18-04)`: https://wiki.ros.org/melodic/Installation/Ubuntu

+Melodic was used when creating this project.
+Noetic should also work, it is the version I am using, but may need certain alterations (I will detail those that I know when they are relevant).

-First create a catkin ws.
+First create a catkin workspace if you haven't done so yet.
+Follow the tutorials here if needed: https://wiki.ros.org/ROS/Tutorials

-Then you will need these for packages in your source (src) folder:
+Then you will need these four packages in your source (src) folder.
+(Just follow the commands in the install instructions below):
 - fmauch_universal_robot      -> https://github.com/ros-industrial/universal_robot/tree/melodic-devel
 - ROS-TCP-Endpoint            -> https://github.com/Unity-Technologies/ROS-TCP-Endpoint
 - Unity-Robotics-Hub          -> https://github.com/Unity-Technologies/Unity-Robotics-Hub
 - Universal_Robots_ROS_Driver -> https://github.com/UniversalRobots/Universal_Robots_ROS_Driver

-# Install commands and instructions (by 595489)
+## Install instructions for ROS packages
-This assumes you have a catkin workspace setup in the default location
+This assumes you have a catkin workspace (catkin_ws) setup in the default location

 `cd ~/catkin_ws`